 - 2.3.
 If force majeure causes one of the two time trial sessions to be cancelled the results of the other session will still stand.
 In the event that less than 50% of the other session is run, then the grid positions will be established using the current championship positions. - 2.4.
-Each boat is allowed to pass the timing control a maximum of 17 times during each time trial session. - Establishment of start-grid positions from timed trials. - 2.5.1.
-All drivers must participate in both timed trials. - 2.5.2.
-Each driver's start-grid overall position will be based on the fastest time from both timed trials. - 2.5.3.
-If force majeur causes one of the two time trial sessions to be cancelled, the result of the other session will stand.
-In the event that less than 50 % of the other session is run, then the grid positions will be established using the current championship positions. - 2.5.4.
-The starting grid positions for the six fastest boats from timed trials will be further adjusted by taking the order of best times achieved in a subsequent shoot-out session.
-The previous results of the timed trials will no longer be valid. - 2.5.5.
-If an officially declared force majeure or a driver decision prevents a driver from participating in the shoot out, he will automatically take the last of the first six positions in the starting grid.
-In the case of more than one driver being so affected, they will be positioned relative to each other in accordance with their timed trials times
+Each boat is allowed to pass the timing control a maximum of 17 times during each time trial session. - 2.5.
+Establishment of start-grid positions from timed trials.

+2.5.1.
+All drivers must participate in both timed trials if possible as determined by the Technical Scrutineer.

+2.5.2.
+Each driver's start-grid position will be based on the fastest time from the timed trials of Day 2 for RACE 1 and from the timed trials DAY 3 for Race 2.

+2.5.3.
+If force majeur causes the cancellation of the timed trials of Day 2 the grid positions for Race 1 will be established using the current championship positions.
+If force majeure causes the cancellation of the timed trials of Day 3 the grid positions for Race 2 will be established by using the result of the timed trials of the Day 2.

-- 2.5.6.
-The six fastest engines in time trials must be sealed, the boats weighed, their fuel checked, and, if so equipped, their restricted induction system integrity checked.
-A procedure of random weighing and fuel testing during timed trials will also be enforced. - 2.5.7.
-Any engine changed after qualifying time trials or the shoot-out, will be sealed by the U.I.M. technical commissioner and will be checked for legality. - 2.6.
+2.5.7.
+Any change of boat, or internal parts, after the time trial means starting at the end of the grid (only 1 race engine to be used for both time trial and race).
+Any engine changed after time trial will be sealed by the U.I.M. technical commissioner and will be checked for legality (deleted shoot out).

+2.5.8.
+Fresh engine each day is allowed.

+2.5.9.
+If more than one boat is relegated to the end of the grid, their position will be termined by qualification time i.e. : slowest qualification time last on the grid, 2nd slowest 2nd last on the grid etc.

+2.6.
 The official practice schedule will be posted at race control.